LGBTQI+ remains a threat to society

 Opinions of Wednesday, 24 February 2021

-Introduction: : Lesbianism, Gay, Transgender, Incest, Sex with animals and the many more, are a threat to society and human growth.
+Introduction: Lesbianism, Gay, Transgender, Incest, Sex with animals and the many more, are a threat to society and human growth.
 In this world, what seems to give momentary pleasure is what is craved for and endorsed without delay.
-Whatever challenges our humanity's uprightness however, is rather what a threat to us becomes.
+Whatever challenges our humanity's uprightness however, is rather what becomes a threat to us.

 ‘Hedonism at end of the day is what is moving many people in the world, rendering many, mindless', hence having reduced many people to only the appetitive level (doing things by feelings).